I am based in Sausalito, California. Please email me if you would like to distribute my book or buy my art: email@example.com

 Jalāl ad-Dīn Muhammad Rūmī or Rumi (1207 – 1273), was a 13th-century poet, Islamic scholar, and mystic.
 His poems and stories use every day life to describe the spiritual world and have universal appeal.

 My goal is to bring old wisdom tales to life with colorful illustrations and simple narration.
 The stories are a way for me to connect with my heritage and an excuse to create illustrations.

 This not your typical picture book.
 It doesn't end well for the beast and the man.
 Each was tricked by the false promise of quick wealth or easy reward, but their failures, as ours, are an opportunity to learn, an opportunity to pursue wisdom and wit.

 The name numyum was inspired by “birdie num num,” a line in an old Peter Sellers’ movie.
-Along the way, numnum somehow became numyum.
-It represents one of my simple pleasures - tossing crumbs to birds.
-I am frequently reprimanded for doing it at outdoor restaurants, parks, and Europe in general.
+Along the way, numnum somehow became numyum and represents one of my simple pleasures - tossing crumbs to birds.
+I am frequently reprimanded for this behavior at outdoor restaurants, parks, and in Europe in general.

 I post some of my sketches and artwork on instagram.
 Please follow @malami.
 Here are a few of my posts: